FNALLPC/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 {: .source}

 > ## Question 5.3
-> What is the number of events if you execute the command at cmslpc-sl7?
+> What is the number of events processed (contained in this file) if you execute the edmEventSize command at cmslpc-sl7?
 {: .challenge}

 Open and look at file *EdmEventSize.txt* and locate the line containing the text `patJets_slimmedJetsPuppi__RECO`.
 There are two numbers following this text that measure the plain and the compressed size of this branch.

 > ## Question 5.4
-> What are these two numbers?
+> What are the plain and compressed size numbers for the branch `patJets_slimmedJetsPuppi__RECO` in this file?
 {: .challenge}

 # Exercise 6 - Get familiar with the MiniAOD format